 Note: State laws are constantly changing -- please contact a Florida criminal defense attorney or conduct your own legal research to verify the state law(s) you are researching.

 Florida Rape (Sexual Battery) Laws: Related Resources

 Florida takes sexual battery, or rape, extremely seriously.
 In some rare cases, those convicted of rape may even face the death penalty or life in prison.
 If you have been charged with this crime, you will want to have legal representation.
-Get started today with a free and confidential case review from a Florida sex crimes attorney.
+Get started today by meeting with a Florida sex crimes attorney.

 Contact a qualified attorney.